 Short Bio of King Arthur – King of the Britons

 King Arthur is a semi mythical figure, who is believed to have been a model King in the early history of Britain.
-Much of his early legend comes from the writings of Geoffrey of Monmouth (in the twelfth century).
+Much of his early legend comes from the writings of Geoffrey of Monmouth (in the Twelfth Century).
 His works became popular, cementing the legend of Arthur in popular folklore.
 Throughout the ages, the legend of Arthur, has captivated the interest of writers and poets.
-In the nineteenth century, Tennyson, was instrumental in reviving interest in King Arthur through his poem, “Idylls of the King”
+In the nineteenth century, Alfred Tennyson, was instrumental in reviving interest in King Arthur through his poem, “Idylls of the King”

 Because of the lack of authentic and first hand historical evidence, the life of King Arthur is open to many different interpretations.
-Some historians, even doubt whether he actually existed in persons.
+Some historians, even doubt whether he actually existed in person.
 However, the most popular legends include the following stories.

-Firstly, Arthur was able to claim his rightful place as King of Britain because he was the only one able to withdraw, Excalibur, from the stone.
+According to legend Arthur was able to claim his rightful place as King of Britain because he was the only one able to withdraw, Excalibur, from the stone.
 Thus, unexpectedly, but as had been foretold, Arthur found himself King.
 Throughout his reign, Arthur received advice and counsel from the elusive and mystical figure of Merlin.
 At the time of 6th century Wales, it was quite common for Welsh Kings to have a counselor, often called “Murthur”.
 These counselors, often had specialised information and were well versed in the arts of divination.
 The legend of Merlin, is probably based on these elusive court counselors.

 The Court of King Arthur